ubc-dsci320-2024w2/project-team_kbn/README.md

 ## Team Members

 - Person 1: one sentence about you!
-- Person 2: one sentence about you!
+- Person 2: Kaylee Li, on a mission to find the perfect picnic spot for the upcoming spring using this dataset.
 - Person 3: Nicholas Tam, planning to target the distribution of trees by various factors.
-- Person 4: one sentence about you!

 ## Images